OSGeo/OSGeoLive-doc/en/overview/tilemill_overview.rst

 Generated webmaps can use hover tooltips, clickable pop ups, interactive graphs and images, SVG markers, rich textures, and multiple layers.
 Customized maps can be exported to different formats like: .png, .pdf, .svg and MBTiles.
 The MBTiles spec defines how to store tiles as a single file, as a SQLite database.

-Data can be sourced from vector data (CSV, shapefile, KML, GeoJSON), raster (GeoTiff), as well as large data sources like OpenStreetMap, Postgres and SQLite.
+Data can be sourced from vector data (CSV, shapefile, KML, GeoJSON), raster (GeoTiff), as well as large data sources like OpenStreetMap, PostgreSQL/PostGIS and SQLite.

 Tilemill makes use of the :doc:`Mapnik <mapnik_overview>` map rendering library (as used by OpenStreeMap) and uses the CartoCSS as a stylesheet language.

-TileMill is typically used in conjunction with a desktop GIS (like QuantumGIS) for preparing data, and a graphics editor (like GIMP) for creating icons, patterns and textures.
+TileMill is typically used in conjunction with a desktop GIS (like QGIS) for preparing data, and a graphics editor (like GIMP) for creating icons, patterns and textures.

 .. image:: ../../images/screenshots/1024x768/tilemill_interface2.png
   :scale: 50 %